 Security Risk Management – a process (or processes) that evaluates and controls threat-based risks.
 For security risk management, this includes an evaluation of the impact of exploitation on the device’s safety and effectiveness, the exploitability, and the severity of patient harm if exploited.

-Software Bill of Materials (SBOM) – a list of software components that includes but is not limited to commercial, open source, off-the-shelf, and custom software components.
-See Section V.A.2 for a more complete description of an SBOM.
+Software Bill of Materials (SBOM) – a formal inventory of software components and dependencies, information about those components, and their hierarchical relationships.
+The software components in an SBOM include, but are not limited to, commercial, open source, off-the-shelf, and custom software components.
+See Section V.A.2. for a more complete description of an SBOM.

 System – the combination of interacting elements or assets organized to achieve one or more function.